openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/pituitaryGland
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Pituitary gland' is a gland of diencephalon and neuroendocrine gland.
+   :definition: Is a gland of diencephalon and neuroendocrine gland. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000007)]
-   :description: The pituitary gland is an endocrine gland that secretes hormones that regulate many other glands [GO].
-An endocrine gland located ventral to the diencephalon and derived from mixed neuroectodermal and non neuroectodermal origin [ZFIN].
+   :description: The pituitary gland is an endocrine gland that secretes hormones that regulate many other glands.
+An endocrine gland located ventral to the diencephalon and derived from mixed neuroectodermal and non neuroectodermal origin. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000007)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105172
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0000007#hypophysis
    :name: pituitary gland